onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 think of the channel as a TV show the 80/20 rule: "would 80% of the audience of my last video be interested in my next video?"

-- don't assume familiarity ("if you know you know") - videos shouldn't assume that viewers are aware of the whole project
+don't assume familiarity ("if you know you know") - videos shouldn't assume that viewers are aware of the whole project

+the 3 Cs of YT visuals: Content, Clarity, Continuity